sendbird-graveyard/tutorial-birdtube/en/server-side_implementation.md

 Each field are defined and used as the following:
 * url

- The URL of YouTube videoYouTube 영상 URL
+ The URL of YouTube video
 * video_id

  The unique ID of the video